MAIF/daikoku/manual/docs/02-usages/07-adminusage/1-tenants.md

 Modify the name and the domain name of the current tenant.
 It's possible to set the default language of the tenant.
-Maintenance Mode and construction mode can be activated here (only super and tenant admins can login).
+Maintenance Mode and construction mode can be activated here (only Daikoku and Tenant admins can login).

-A robot.txt file is serve on the path /robot.txt. by default, the file is empty but, you can fill it like you want.
+A robot.txt file is serve on the path /robot.txt by default, the file is empty, but you can fill it like you want.

 ### Customization

 Tenants could be customized in Daikoku.
 Logo, title, description can be changed.
-The client side can be customized with some css code or js code, with overwriting css variables or with a css/js file.
+The client side can be customized with some CSS code or JS code, with overwriting CSS variables or with a CSS/JS file.
-Daikoku can be customized just on passing a new css color theme (ths theme can be rewritten by using the dedicated page by clicking on the `Set color theme from UI` button)
+Daikoku can be customized just by passing a new CSS color theme (this theme can be rewritten by using the dedicated page by clicking on the `Set color theme from UI` button)

-You can set a default message, visible for all user clicking on the message button, in the top of conversation modal.
+You can set a default message, visible for all users clicking on the message button, at the top of conversation modal.

 To go further, it is possible to create new pages with the embedded [CMS](../08-tenantusage/6-cms.md)

 #### Footer
+****

-A footer can be drawn by daikoku an all frontend page.
-Just fill code input with HTML code
+A footer can be drawn by Daikoku an all frontend page.
+Just fill the code input with HTML code

 #### Unlogged home description
-The unlogged home description is the first content shown to user for private tenant, before the login page.
+The unlogged home description is the first content shown to the user for private tenant, before the login page.
 It can also be enabled for public tenant.

 ### Audit

 The settings for the output of the audit trail can be set on this page.
-The output of it, in addition to writing in database, can be an elastic, a kafka or webhooks.
+The output of it, in addition to writing in database, can be an Elastic, a Kafka or webhooks.

-Here you can set the email adresses to report some Daikoku alert.
+Here you can set the email addresses to report some Daikoku alerts.

 ### Mail
-The mailer type, by default just the standard output.
+The mailer type is by default, just the standard output.
-Mailgun, Mailjet and Sendgrid can be configured as an sass solution.
+Mailgun, Mailjet and Sendgrid can be configured as a SASS solution.
-Otherwise, a smtp client can be configured.
+Otherwise, a SMTP client can be configured.

 > The mail templates (one by supported languages) can be edited on the `internationalization page` accessible by clicking the `edit mail template` button.